-On June 30, 2020, Secretary of State Mike Pompeo and Iranian Foreign Minister Javad Zarif clashed over the future of the U.N. conventional arms embargo on Iran, which is set to expire in October.
+On June 30, 2020, Secretary of State Mike Pompeo and Iranian Foreign Minister Javad Zarif clashed over the future of the U.N. conventional arms embargo on Iran, which was set to expire in October.
 The two officials spoke at a virtual meeting of the Security Council convened to debate whether to extend the embargo.
 Pompeo warned that lifting the ban on selling arms to Tehran would further destabilize the Middle East.
 Zarif countered that extending the arms embargo would erode U.N. legitimacy.
-The timeline was originally outlined in U.N. resolution 2331, which was unanimously approved to enshrine the 2015 nuclear deal between the Islamic Republic and the world’s six major powers.
+The timeline was originally outlined in U.N. resolution 2231, which was unanimously approved to enshrine the 2015 nuclear deal between the Islamic Republic and the world’s six major powers.
 The Security Council began debate on the arms embargo on June 24.

 The virtual U.N.
 Security Council session to debate the Iran arms embargo.